Apostolique/Apos.Framework/README.md

 # Apos.Framework

-Game architecture for MonoGame.
+Templates with my default MonoGame setups.

 ## Goal

-Provide a base project structure that can be scaled to support multiple platforms.
+Provide a base project structure that can be scaled.

 ## Builds